-- A. Annex A is the Statement of Work. - B. The effective date of this CRADA shall be the latter date of (1) the date on which it is signed by the last of the Parties or (2) the date on which it is approved by DOE.
-The work to be performed under this CRADA shall be completed within \\\ months/years from the effective date. - C. The Participant's estimated contribution is \$\\\\\\, which includes \$\\\\\\ funds-in.
+Annex A is the Statement of Work.

+В. The effective date of this CRADA shall be the latter signed by the last of the Parties or (2) the date on work to be performed under this CRADA shall be confrom the effective date. which it is approved by DOE.
+The C The Participant's estimated contribution is \$ which includes \$

+- C. The Participant's estimated contribution is \$\\\\\\, which includes \$\\\\\ funds-in.
 The Government's estimated contribution, which is provided through Contractor's contract with DOE, is \$\\\\\\, subject to available funding. - D. [Reserve paragraph if Participant is not providing funding to Contractor.]
 For CRADAs that include (non-Federal) funding on a funds-in basis, the Participant shall provide Contractor, prior to any work from being performed, a budgetary resource sufficient to cover the anticipated work that will be performed during the first billing cycle.
 In addition, the Participant shall provide 60 days of additional funding to ensure that funds remain available for project during subsequent billing cycles.
+Failure of

-Failure of Participant to provide the necessary advance funding is cause for termination of this CRADA in accordance with the Termination article of this CRADA.
+Participant to provide the necessary advance funding is cause for termination of this CRADA in accordance with the Termination article of this CRADA.
 A billing cycle is the period of time between billings, usually 30 days.
 The billing cycle is complete when the customer is billed for services rendered.